anitacalmday/qoqa/README.md

 1. `sudo npm install -g @angular/cli`
 2. `cd qoqa/qoqa`
-3. `ng serve` the app will be running locally at http://localhost:4200/
+3. `ng serve` the app will be running locally at http://localhost:4200/.
+If error run `npm update`.